 Autonomy

 The Autonomy Research Institute (ARI) at Texas A&M University-Corpus Christi (TAMUCC) is dedicated to pioneering advancements in autonomous systems across air, land, water, and space.
-Building upon our established expertise in Unmanned Aerial Systems (UAS) and Advanced Air Mobility (AAM), ARI is expanding its research to encompass a full spectrum of autonomous challenges.
-Through collaboration with industry and government, we are committed to creating a future where intelligent machines seamlessly integrate into society.
+Building upon our established expertise as a FAA-designated Unmanned Aircraft System (UAS) Test Site and in UAS Traffic Management (UTM) and Advanced Air Mobility (AAM), ARI is expanding its applied research to encompass a full spectrum of autonomous system challenges.
+Through collaboration with academia, industry and government, we are committed to creating a future where intelligent machines seamlessly integrate into society.

 Levels of Autonomy